 - processing speed

 - working memory

 Laurel House currently offers daily sessions in cognitive remediation, consisting of instructor led computer-based games and exercises, followed by group discussion.
 Sessions are led by skilled clinicians trained by Dr. Alice Medalia , founder of the NEAR model of cognitive remediation, and director of the Lieber Clinic in Manhattan.

 Laurel House strives to integrate the principles and techniques of cognitive rehabilitation in its recovery-oriented employment, education and residential programs.
 This integration of cognitive services in these environments is referred to under the respective names of Thinking Well at Work, Thinking Well at School, Thinking Well at Home and Thinking Well in the Community.

 To find out more about the Thinking Well program at Laurel House or to enroll in services, contact:

-For more information about Thinking Well, download the brochure.
+For more information about Thinking Well, view the Thinking Well Fact Sheet PDF.